 Sec.
 17-33. - Mandatory standards for land disturbing activity.

-No land disturbing activity subject to the control of this chapter shall be undertaken except in accordance with the following mandatory standards:
+No land disturbing activity subject to the control of this article shall be undertaken except in accordance with the following:

 (1)  Lake, watercourse and wetland protection.
-Additional erosion control measures, structures, or devices as specified in the policies and procedures statement issued by the city engineer shall be required to provide a higher level of protection to lakes, watercourses, and wetlands from sedimentation as specified in the policies and procedures statement issued by the city engineer.
+Additional erosion control measures, structures, or devices as specified in the City and Mecklenburg County Soil Erosion and Sedimentation Control Policies and Procedures statement issued by the Stormwater Administrator shall be required to provide a higher level of protection to lakes, watercourses, and wetlands from sedimentation

 (2)  Graded slopes and fills.
 The angle for graded slopes and fills shall be no greater than the angle which can be retained by vegetative cover or other adequate erosion control measures, structures, or devices.
-Permanent or temporary stabilization sufficient to restrain erosion is to be provided within 21 calendar days after completion of any phase of grading.
+In any event, slopes left exposed shall, within 21 calendar days of completion of any phase of grading, be planted or otherwise provided with temporary or permanent groundcover, devices, or structures sufficient to restrain erosion.
+The angle for graded slopes and fills shall be demonstrated to be stable.
+Stable is the condition where the soil remains in its original configuration, with or without mechanical constraints.

+3. Fill Material

+Materials being used as fill shall be consistent with those described in the North Carolina Administrative Code (NCAC) per 15A NCAC 13B .0562 unless the site is permitted by the North Carolina Department of Environmental Quality (hereinafter referred to as NCDEQ) Division of Waste Management to operate as a landfill.
+Not all materials described in 15A NCAC 13B .0562 may be suitable to meet geotechnical considerations of the fill activity and should be evaluated accordingly

-(3)  Ground cover.
+(4)  Ground cover.
 The person conducting the land-disturbing activity shall plant or otherwise provide a permanent ground cover sufficient to restrain erosion after completion of construction or development provisions for a permanent ground cover sufficient to restrain erosion must be accomplished within 21 calendar days following completion of construction or development.
 For an area of a site that is inactive for a period of 21 calendar days or longer, temporary ground cover is required.

-(4)  Prior plan approval.
-No person shall initiate any land-disturbing activity on a tract if one acre or more is to be disturbed unless a plan for that activity has been submitted and approved in accordance with subsection 17-35(b).
+(5)  Prior plan approval.
+No person shall initiate any land-disturbing activity on a tract if one acre or more is to be disturbed unless a plan for that activity has been submitted and approved in accordance with section 28.4

-(5)  Pre-construction conference.
-If one acre or more is to be uncovered, the person conducting land-disturbing activity or an agent of that person shall contact the city engineer at least 48 hours before commencement of the land-disturbing activity.
-The purpose is to arrange an on-site meeting with the city engineer or duly authorized representative to review and discuss the approved plan and the proposed land-disturbing activity.
+(6)  Pre-construction conference.
+If one acre or more is to be uncovered, the person conducting land-disturbing activity or an agent of that person shall contact the Stormwater Administrator at least 48 hours before commencement of the land-disturbing activity.
+The purpose is to arrange an on-site meeting with the Stormwater Administrator to review and discuss the approved plan and the proposed land-disturbing activity.

-(6)  Monitoring.
-The person conducting land-disturbing activity or an agent of that person shall inspect all erosion and sedimentation control measures at least once a week and within 24 hours after any storm event of greater than one-half inch of rain per 24 hour period or more frequently if required by state or federal law.
-The person performing this monitoring shall have certification approved by the city engineer.
+(7)  Monitoring.
+The person conducting land-disturbing activity or an agent of that person shall inspect all erosion and sedimentation control measures at least once a week and within 24 hours after any storm event of greater than one inch of rain per 24 hour period or more frequently if required by federal or state law.
+The person performing this monitoring shall have certification or commensurate training approved by the Stormwater Administrator.